watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 ## [Web chat security](web-chat-security/README.md)

 This example demonstrates how to enable security with web chat.
 It will show how to create a JWT that can be used to securely authorize a webpage to access your web chat.
-It also demonstrates how to use a new JWT for the use case when a user logs into a site in the middle of a Watson Assistant chat session as well as how to send the user's ID to Watson Assistant so it can be used in an action or an extension.
+It also demonstrates how to use a new JWT for the use case when a user logs into a site in the middle of a IBM watsonx Assistant chat session as well as how to send the user's ID to IBM watsonx Assistant so it can be used in an action or an extension.

 It demonstrates: